-Sunkissed + Lavender - (\$???)
-It appears that orchid corns will be somewhat similar in color to hypo lavenders, but with smoother colors and lower contrast in the adults.
-Adult females might not be as dark as female hypo lavenders.
+Sunkissed + Lavender - It appears that orchid corns will be somewhat similar in color to hypo lavenders, but with smoother colors and lower contrast in the adults.
+Adult females might not be as more of these should appear over the next few

-Sunkissed + Cinder -(\$???)

-Many are hopeful that specimen is a preview of this morph's pattern variations.
-A few breeders hav hets for combination, so additional examples are expected within the next few years.
+Sunkissed + Cinder - Many are hopeful that this specimen is a preview of this combination's pattern variations.
+A few breeders diffusion patterns.